anfindsen/CorrelationEqCausation/docs/index.markdown

 What makes a great movie is seldom a single performance, it often an ensemble of great performances enhancing each other.
 Hence we make a deep dive into the actor relationships with other actors.
 We define a relationship as having performed in the same movie as another actor, i.e. actors will be nodes and shared performances between actors are edges in a graph.
 It is however not useful plotting the graph of all actors as it has over 23 000 nodes.
 We instead count the number of relationships for nominated and not nominated actors which turn out to 72.8 and 37.2 respectively.
 Nominated actors have this number of relationships while on average having stared in 8.9 movies while not nominated actors have on average starred in 7.9 movies.
 From this we see two options: 1.
 Nominated actors perofmr in movies with more actors, creatingmore relationships per movie starred in.
 2. Nominated actors are in more popular movies where more actors are registered and hence in the dataset.
 <iframe src="{{ 'images/network_graph.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>

-Additionally, it appears that all nominated actors have a relationship to atleast another oscar nominated actor.
+Additionally, it appears that all nominated actors have a relationship to atleast another Oscar nominated actor.
 This enforces the hypothesis that great performances are not stand-alone but rather enforced by other performances.
 ### **Prediction on actor features**
-We explored the possibility to predict whether a person is nominated for an oscar for a movie.
+We explored the possibility to predict whether a person is nominated for an Oscar for a movie.
 We tried using linear regression and decision trees for this.
 A challenge is the unbalanced state of the data, with there being 45 times more actors who were not nominated.
 To account for this we applied both over- and undersampling techniques.

 #### **Predicting from personal features**
 Firstly, we tried if it is possible to predict being nomintated purely from personal features such as gender, height, ethnicity and age.
 If that were possible it would indicate that there is a possibility for a bias for or against certain people, not connected to their skill in acting, which would be bad.